prabhat903/RESTful-Blog-API/README.md

   text: "comment text"
 }
 </code>
- this will create a comment in the Post object.
+ this will create a comment in the Posts object.